bakithigabashane-dotcom/bank-customer-churn-prediction/README.md

 ## Project Overview

+This project analyzes customer churn in a banking dataset and builds machine learning models to predict which customers are more likely to leave a bank.

-This project analyzes the factors associated with customers leaving a bank.
-I used a banking dataset from Kaggle, cleaned and prepared customer records and performed exploratory analysis to understand the main patterns in the data.
+I cleaned and prepared the customer data and performed exploratory analysis to understand the main patterns between customers who stayed and those who churned.

-I then trained several classification models to predict whether a customer was likely to churn.
-The models I developed were Logistic Regression, Decision Tree and Random Forest and they used demographic, financial and account related information.
-I also used GridSearchCV to tune the Random Forest hyperparameters and compare its performance with the untuned model.
+I then trained Logistic Regression, Decision Tree and Random Forest classification models using demographic, financial and account-related information.
+Finally, I used GridSearchCV to tune the Random Forest model and compared its performance with the original models.

 The optimized Random Forest achieved an accuracy of 86.55% and a ROC-AUC score of 0.8581.